courros/hnco/README.md

 The purpose is to study the dynamics of some quantity such as the maximum found so far.
 Each algorithm is run only once.

-- `hnco-dynamics-run.pl`: run the simulation
+- `hnco-dynamics-run.pl`: run the simulations
 - `hnco-dynamics-stat-maximum.pl`: collect the results and generate the report, for studying the maximum only
 - `hnco-dynamics-stat.pl`: collect the results and generate the